Drahflow/Elymas/doc/quoting.md

 function objects.

 In particular the functions `{` and `}` have quoting execution mode and are hence always executed directly when encountered.
-The `{` function puts a function-quote-begin marker on the stack andincreases the quote level by one.
+The `{` function puts a function-quote-begin marker on the stack and increases the quote level by one.
 A later `}` then collects all stack contents up to the function-quote-begin marker from the stack and creates assembly instructions from them.
 These instructions will esentially execute the collected functions.
 After that `}` decrements the quote level and checks for zero.
 If zero has been reached, a new function object is created from the assembled instructions and the current scope and pushed